 The governing body is the admissions authority and has responsibility for admissions to this school.
-The local authority undertakes the co-ordination of admission arrangements during the normal admission round; this is for admission to the school at the start of the school year in September and not for applications made in-year.
-The governing body has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September, 2022.
+The local authority undertakes the co-ordination of admission arrangements during the normal admission round.
+The governing body has set its admission number at 30 pupils to be admitted to the reception year in the school year which begins in September, 2023.